-Starting with the seminal work by Immorlica and Mahdian (2005), there is a growing literature on large matching markets (see Che and Kojima, 2010; Kojima and Pathak, 2009; Kojima, Pathak and Roth 2010) studying consequential impact of market size on certain market trade-offs.
-Recently, Azevedo and Leshno (2011) and Azevedo (2011) study the set of stable matchings in a similar environment with continuum players.
+There is a growing literature on large matching markets (see Che and Kojima, 2010; Nicole Immorlica and Mohammad Mahdian 2005; Kojima and Pathak, 2009; Kojima, Pathak and Roth, 2013) studying consequential impact of market size on certain market trade-offs.
+Recently, Azevedo and Leshno (2013) and Azevedo (2012) study the set of stable matchings in a similar environment with continuum players.
 Our continuum economy model of the DA mechanism provides a framework for studying large markets.